 0. Consumer of NWDAF analytics interacts with NRF to discover the proper NWDAF instance covering the requested area of the analytics ID to be requested.

 1. Consumer of NWDAF analytics subscribe to the identified NWDAF.
+If the consumer is authorized, it may include the AOG mode #1 in the subscription.

 2. If NWDAF does not has the data necessary for generating the requested analytics ID, NWDAF request to the NWDAFs of the lower layers responsible for the areas of the requested analytics ID, the collection of the missing data for the analytics generation.
 The request for further NWDAFs includes the AOG mode #1, that has be used for any further NWDAF-to-NWDAF interactions for the analytics IDs generation.